manasmannu/USA_TOP_10/README.md

   - Close other processes using `db.sqlite3`.
   - Delete `db.sqlite3` and re-run the seeder if necessary.

-- **Emoji renders as empty box**
-  - Your font may not support it.
-Consider Material/FontAwesome icons.

 ---

 ## FAQ

 **Q: Does the app auto-discover “Top 10” cities?**
 A: No. The list is hardcoded.
 Edit `DESTINATIONS` to change it.

-**Q: Is my email exposed publicly?**
-A: No. It’s only sent in the HTTP header to Wikipedia.
-Use the `CONTACT_EMAIL` env var rather than hardcoding into the script.

 **Q: Can I point this to a different frontend path for images?**
 A: Yes.
 Update `IMG_DIR` in `generate_seed_from_wikipedia.py` to your desired folder.